USAJOBS/help-center/how-to/search/filters/series.md

 ## Trade, Craft, or Labor

-The following job families are classified as Trade, Craft or Labor.
-These are positions whose primary duty involves the performance of physical work and requires knowledge or experience of a trade, craft, or manual labor nature.
+Trade, craft or labor positions involve the performance of physical work and require knowledge or experience of a trade, craft, or manual labor nature.

 ### 2500 – Wire Communications Equipment Installation and Maintenance